Harikumar7788/Harikumar7788/README.md

 ## 📚 Projects

-### 3D Viewer with Three.js

-A dynamic 3D viewer that allows you to interact with various geometries in a 3D space.
-This project includes features like:

-- Adding random geometries with random colors
-- Creating and manipulating different 3D shapes like cones, spheres, rings, torus, cubes, and pyramids
-- Changing colors of the shapes
-- Toggling wireframe mode
-- Responsive design for different screen sizes

 ### Nxt Trendz (ECommerce Clone - Amazon, Flipkart)

 Developed a cutting-edge e-commerce platform inspired by Amazon and Flipkart.